- Department Administrator: Colleen O'Reilly, Stokes Hall, S301-A, 617-552-3802, firstname.lastname@example.org

 The Department of History offers the undergraduate student a variety of courses in American, European, African, Asian, Latin American, and Middle Eastern history.
 With careful planning and the advice of faculty members, students can develop a sequence of courses that will prepare them for the fields of law, government, and foreign service, as well as careers in various international organizations, journalism, business, or teaching at the elementary, secondary, or college levels.

-In addition to the two-semester (six-credit) University Core sequence in modern history (selected from courses numbered HS 001 through HS 094), a History major is required to complete at least 30 additional credits in history, including the following: a 2-semester (6-credit) sequence in U.S. History (HS 181-182); three credits of HS 300: The Study and Writing of History (preferably taken in the sophomore or junior year); at least six credits in non-Western history; and at least 12 credits of upper-division electives (numbered 200-699) in addition to HS 300.
-All students who are not writing a senior honors thesis in History must take three of their upper-division credits in the form of either a senior colloquium (HS 691) or a senior research seminar (HS 692).
+In addition to the two-semester (six-credit) University Core sequence in modern history (selected from courses numbered HIST1001 through HIST1099), a History major is required to complete at least 30 additional credits in history, including the following: a 2-semester (6-credit) sequence in U.S. History (HIST2401–2402); three credits of HIST3300 The Study and Writing of History (selected from courses numbered HIST3301 through HIST3599 and preferably taken in the sophomore or junior year); at least six credits in non-Western history; and at least 12 credits of upper-division electives (numbered 4001–4962).
+All students who are not writing a senior honors thesis in History must take three of their upper-division credits in the form of either a senior colloquium or seminar (HIST5001–5499).
 At least nine credits of the electives, including six credits of the upper-division electives, should be in a field approved by the student's History Department advisor.
-For a list of possible fields, consult the Department's website at: http://www.bc.edu/content/bc/schools/cas/history/undergrad/major/requirements.html – fields.
+For a list of possible fields, consult the Department's website at: www.bc.edu/content/bc/schools/cas/history/undergrad/major/requirements.html#fields.

-Students planning to major in history are strongly encouraged to take the University History Core in their freshman year and HS 181-182 in their sophomore year.
+Students planning to major in history are strongly encouraged to take the University History Core in their freshman year.
 Note that a score of 4 or 5 on the Advanced Placement test in European or world history fulfills the 2-semester (6-credit) University Core requirement in history, and a similar score on the A.P. test in American history fulfills the two-semester (6-credit) U.S. History requirement.
+[For students in the Class of 2018 and later: A History Major with a score of 4 or 5 on the American History Advanced Placement Examination may substitute 6 credits of U.S. History electives for the HIST2401–2402 sequence.]

 Majors with strong academic records are encouraged to consider the department's Honors Program, which centers around an honors thesis done in the senior year.